 Helping your child to establish a relationship with an experienced pediatric dentist can lead to long-term benefits for your child’s oral health.
 The general recommendation is for children to visit the dentist when the first tooth emerges, and no later than the child’s first birthday.
 Just like adults, children should visit the dentist every six months.

 It can seem logical to delay dental care for children, since they will lose their baby teeth.
 Although a child’s first set of teeth will fall out eventually, it’s still important to take good care of them while they are in the mouth.
-The baby teeth are placeholders for the permanent teeth, so losing them prematurely can cause issues for the eruption of the permanent teeth. [pullquote]Helping your child to establish a relationship with an experienced children’s dentist can lead to long-term benefits for your child’s oral health[/pullquote]
+The baby teeth are placeholders for the permanent teeth, so losing them prematurely can cause issues for the eruption of the permanent teeth.

 A children’s dentist can monitor your child for signs of issues like decay or gum disease that can lead to premature tooth loss.
 Observing patterns in the rate of growth in the upper and lower jaws is also important for children, as uneven jaw growth can create orthodontic issues in older children.